cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 ## Common types {#schema-commonTypes}

-Like in the JSON schema format, human-readable schema syntax allows for declarations of common types so that entity type declarations can use them to avoid error-prone duplication.
+Like in the JSON schema format, Cedar schema syntax allows for declarations of common types so that entity type declarations can use them to avoid error-prone duplication.
 The syntax of common type declarations is similar to defining type aliases in most programming languages: `type <Id> = <Type>` .
 The `Type` is a schema type, including common types and types containing them.
 So, there is a chance there could be cycles in common type declarations: for instance, `type A = Set<B>; type B = {"a" : A};`.
 In these cases, the Cedar schema parser will report an error.

 ## Type name disambiguation

-Type names in the human-readable schema format can conflict with each other.
+Type names in the Cedar schema format can conflict with each other.
 For example, `ipaddr` is a valid unqualified common type name as well as an extension type name. `Foo::Bar` is a valid qualified common type name and an entity type name.
 Cedar uses the following rules to disambiguate type names.

 1. Primitive and extension type names cannot alias by design.
 2. Type references are resolved in a priority order.